notseraphin/Workout-Time-Series/README.md

 - Exercise-level progression highlights consistency and plateaus in performance These outputs enable both longitudinal tracking and comparative muscle group analysis.

+***Analysis***
+Muscle groups showed heterogeneous responses to training volume and exercise selection:
+- Calves exhibited the highest average Δ1RM per exercise, despite relatively low weekly volume.
+This suggests high responsiveness and indicates that the current loading and frequency are sufficient for continued progress.
+- Hamstrings demonstrated strong and consistent progression, aligning with relatively high weekly volume.
+The combination of compound hip-hinge movements and sufficient workload appears effective and should be maintained.
+- Shoulders, Lats, Chest, and Quads showed moderate positive progression under high training volumes.
+While volume is adequate, the marginal strength gains suggest these groups may benefit from slightly increased intensity (heavier sets) rather than further volume increases.
+- Biceps showed minimal progression despite moderate volume, indicating that current loading may be insufficient.
+Introducing heavier loads, lower rep ranges, or improved exercise selection could improve stimulus.
+- Triceps displayed negative average progression, despite high weekly volume.
+This suggests accumulated fatigue or poor stimulus-to-fatigue ratio, likely due to excessive isolation work (e.g., extensions).
+Reducing volume and prioritizing compound pressing movements may improve outcomes.
+- Adductors showed low progression, which is likely constrained by equipment limitations.
+Since the adductor machine does not provide sufficient resistance, compound lower-body lifts may be more effective for adductor development.

+**Volume vs. Progression Insights**

+- Comparing weekly volume with strength progression highlights an important pattern:
+- Higher volume does not guarantee higher progression.
+- Muscle groups with moderate volume and adequate loading often outperformed those with very high volume but insufficient intensity.
+- Excessive volume without progressive overload appears to contribute to stagnation or regression in some muscle groups.

+**Overall Conclusion**

+The results suggest that the training program would benefit from redistributing effort toward higher-quality, heavier sets, particularly for muscle groups already receiving high weekly volume.
+Strength progression appears most strongly associated with progressive overload and exercise selection, rather than sheer volume.

 ***Technologies Used**
 - PostgreSQL
 - SQL